IT Governance with AWS Service Catalog - Standardizing Approved Products and Enabling Self-Service

 Usage in Multi-Account Environments

 Integration with Organizations lets you share portfolios created in the management account with all accounts or specific OUs in the organization.
 End users in each account can use products from shared portfolios, applying unified architecture patterns across the entire organization.
 Product version management enables gradual rollout of template updates.
 When a new version is published, existing provisioned products are not automatically updated - end users explicitly perform the version upgrade.
 This prevents unexpected impacts from updates.
+When used together with Control Tower, Service Catalog products can be automatically guaranteed to comply with Landing Zone guardrails.
 For planning Service Catalog operational design, related books (Amazon) are a helpful reference.

 Summary

 Service Catalog is a service that balances IT governance with end-user self-service.
 It catalogs approved architecture patterns and enforces safe provisioning through launch constraints and template constraints.
-Integration with Organizations enables standardization across multi-account environments.
+Integration with Organizations enables standardization across multi-account environments, and combining it with Control Tower builds consistent governance across the entire organization.